Disney Vacation Club

 One of the best known vacation clubs in Florida is of course Disney and they offer their members (over 100,000 families) access to all the Disney resorts throughout the world plus over 500 other Getaways destinations around the world.

-The Disney Vacation Club started in 1991 and they now have eight Vacation Club Resorts (plus another one planned) of which seven are in Florida.
+The Disney Vacation Club started in 1991 and they now have fourteen Vacation Club Resorts (plus another one planned) of which twelve are in Florida.

 - Disney’s Beach Club Villas